Manggarai–Padalarang railway

-The Bogor–Padalarang–Kasugihan railway is a railway line in Indonesia from Bogor railway station in Bogor City to Kasugihan railway station in Cilacap Regency via Padalarang railway station in West Bandung Regency.
+The Manggarai–Padalarang railway is a railway line in Indonesia from Manggarai railway station in Jakarta to Padalarang railway station in West Bandung Regency.

 History

-In 2001, an earthquake destroyed the Lampegan Tunnel, which the line passed through.
+In 2001, an earthquake destroyed the Lampegan railway tunnel, which the line passed through.

 In November 2012, a landslide hit the line near Cilebut.

 Passenger service between Cianjur and Padalarang ceased in 2013.
 Service was restored between Cianjur and Ciranjang in 2019.
 Passenger service between Ciranjang and Cipatat restarted on 21 September 2020.
 The final section, a 13.8 km long stretch between Cipatat and Padalarang, is expected to reopen by 2022.
 However, as of March 2025 the Cipatat and Padalarang stretch shows no sign of reactivation.